KarthikNayak/C_Sorting_lib/README.md

 ## Installation

-Download Source using "git clone"
+Download Source using `git clone`

-build lib using "make"
+build lib using `make`
 use the lib wherever req with header file inclusion

 ## Tests

-The "make" command automatically tests the source
+The `make` command automatically tests the source
 the tests folder contains all test files

 ## License